 Her filmmaking approach is shaped by her background in anthropology, journalism, politics, and community art.
-She holds an MFA in Documentary Film from Stanford University, where she currently lectures, a BA in Cultural Anthropology from New York University, and has received further training at UC Berkley’s Investigative Reporting Program.
-She is a member of SAL Film Group, a small group of filmmakers who contribute time and resources to fellow makers in early stages of development and ideation.
-She proudly hails from North Carolina and central New York.
+She holds an MFA in Documentary Film from Stanford University and a BA in Cultural Anthropology from New York University, and has received further training at UC Berkley’s Investigative Reporting Program.
+She has taught film production at Stanford University and University of San Francisco.
+Kristine is a member of the Documentary Producers Alliance and was a founding member of the Video Consortium’s Bay Area chapter.
+In 2020, Kristine was named one of DOC NYC’s “40 Under 40.”
+Kristine proudly hails from North Carolina and central New York.

 The Hollywood Reporter Critics’ Picks: 10 Highlights From SXSW and Tribeca Online